 And where congestion is greatest, and demand highest, Inmarsat has invested in unique solutions.
 Launching this year, the European Aviation Network is the world’s first integrated satellite and air-to-ground network, combining a dedicated S-band satellite and around 300 LTE ground towers, to provide the same, reliable, consistent, high-speed service right across Europe’s busy airspace.

 A commitment to reliability

 What’s critical here is control.
 Inmarsat owns and operates these entire proprietary networks.
 As a result, it can allocate and reserve capacity for its airline customers, wherever they need it across the globe.
-And should they need more, Inmarsat can add further capacity – like the recently announced fifth ultra HTS satellite in addition to the two next generation satellites already on order, or by increasing the density of European Aviation Network towers – giving airlines the flexibility to dial up (or down) their purchase as the market evolves.
+And should they need more, Inmarsat can add further capacity – like the fifth ultra HTS satellite announced in 2017 in addition to the two next generation satellites ordered in 2015, or by increasing the density of European Aviation Network towers – giving airlines the flexibility to dial up (or down) their purchase as the market evolves.

 This certainty of current and future capacity makes Inmarsat the only connectivity provider that can contractually commit to a guaranteed data rate for its customers, alongside a binding long-term agreement on price.
 The same kind of commitment to reliability explains why Inmarsat is trusted to provide safety-critical cockpit data services to close to 200 airlines and over 90% of the world’s transoceanic aircraft.

-By comparison, the majority of alternative providers rely on the traditional model of leasing capacity across a wide range of satellites from multiple operators in the fixed satellite service (FSS) industry.
-The historical limitations of inflight broadband services show this approach has its drawbacks.
+By comparison, many alternative providers rely on leasing capacity across a wide range of satellites from multiple operators in the fixed satellite service (FSS) industry.
+The historical limitations of inflight broadband services show this approach has drawbacks.